Dialectical Behavioral Therapy (DBT)Program

 Intake Information

-Our DBT Program is in-network with all Blue Cross Blue Shield products (i.e. Carefirst, FEP, Anthem, etc) and we have successfully negotiated single case agreements with most other major insurance carriers.
+Our DBT Program is in-network with all Blue Cross Blue Shield products (i.e. Carefirst, FEP, Anthem, etc). and we have successfully negotiated single case agreements with most other major insurance carriers.

-Have questions or to request an intake:please fill out our Service Requests Form Service Requests Form to schedule a time to speak.
+Have questions or to request an intake please schedule a 15 minute informational call with a member of our administrative team. : please fill out our Service Requests FormService Requests Form to schedule a time to speak.

 Related links